pablo-albaladejo/cohort-002-skill-building/exercises/09-human-in-the-loop-skill-building/09.02-initiating-hitl-requests/problem/readme.md

 ## The Message Component

 So once that's done, our agent should have the ability to send these custom data parts to the front end.
 Fittingly then, our last TODO is in the front end.
-We're inside the message components here and if the part is a `data-action-start`, we want to render a preview of the email that will be sent.
+We're inside the message components here and if the part is a `data-approval-request`, we want to render a preview of the email that will be sent.

 ```tsx
 export const Message = ({